-Amusement parks usually conjure up images of soaring, spinning thrill rides, invigorating roller coasters, and stately Ferris wheels.
-But sometimes theme parks suffer unwelcome thrills of their own -- from natural disasters to human tragedy to insolvency -- and are forced to close.
+Amusement parks usually conjure up images of soaring, spinning thrill rides, invigorating roller-coasters, and stately Ferris wheels.
+But sometimes theme parks suffer unwelcome thrills of their own — from natural disasters to human tragedy to insolvency — and are forced to close.
 Such parks often lie in ruin, although a handful still hold out hope of rebirth or restoration.
 All are fascinating reminders of what a bad storm, bad luck, or a few bad business decisions can do to a once-cherished destination.
 Visitors to these sites should be sure to plan ahead.
-Some are in redevelopment talks, while others may have disappeared for good.
+Some are in redevelopment talks or host events that are open to the public for a limited time, while others are off-limits but can be seen from afar, and others may soon disappear for good.